Variation of cones of divisors in a family of varieties -- Fano type case: Families with fibers of Fano type varieties over Zariski dense subsets

 \begin{proof}[Proof of Theorem \ref{thm: FT is constructible}] We proceed with the argument in several steps.
 In Steps 1 and 2, we apply uniform modifications to all three cases and then treat each case separately.
 In what follows, after shrinking $T$, we still use $S$ to denote the Zariski dense subset $S \cap T$.

 Step 1.
-As each $X_s, s\in S$ is a normal variety, it is regular in codimension $1$ and satisfies Serre's condition $S_2$.
+As for any $s\in S$, the fiber $X_s$ is a normal variety, it is regular in codimension $1$ and satisfies Serre's condition $S_2$.
 Shrinking $T$, we can assume that $X$ is regular in codimension $1$.
 By \cite[(9.9.2)(viii)]{EGAIV}, the set of points (not necessarily closed points)

 is a constructible set.
 As $S$ is Zariski dense and $S\subset E_2$, the generic point of $T$ lies in $E_2$.
 Therefore, after shrinking $T$, we can assume that $X$ is $S_2$ and $T$ is normal.
 This shows that $X$ is normal, and thus $f$ is a projective contraction.